-This article was first featured in Issue 4: Stranger Things which was released in Spring 2017, bringing you the stories behind the Stranger Things that lie beneath the surface of the world’s most popular sport.
+This article was first featured in Issue 4: Stranger Things , bringing you the stories behind the Stranger Things that lie beneath the surface of the world’s most popular sport.

 There’s a misnomer in sport that winning is everything, football, in particular, is an arena full of legendary losers and beloved ‘nearly men’.
 Both Ferenc Puskás’s Hungarian side and Johan Cruyff’s Holland were defeated in World Cup finals by perennial party poopers Germany, but it’s the romance of the Mighty Magyars and the fluidity of Total Football that are internationally celebrated.

 The same can be applied to a host of teams in domestic football.
 Newcastle United conspired to throw away the title in ‘96 but their scintillating football, coupled with Kevin Keegan’s mild televised breakdown, make them one the era’s most iconic teams.
 The West Bromwich Albion side of the late 70s are another example.
 Their search for silverware was scuppered by Brian Clough’s Trentside miracle and the presence of a dynastic Liverpool team, and while those two giants of the era are widely celebrated, it is the former whose legacy is perhaps most enduring.

 It is a side that deserves credit for a variety of reasons.
 The footballing elite in England wasn’t quite as entrenched as it is today but the Baggies still came from relative obscurity when they finished third in a hard fought title race in the 1978/79 season.
 Notching a number of impressive results along the way, a 5-3 demolition of United at Old Trafford being the highlight.